Sarah Kinsley: Life and career

 On October 21, 2022, Kinsley released the single "The Giver".
 She followed up its release with "Oh No Darling!".
 The song acted as the first release from her fourth EP, Ascension.
 The second single from the project, "Lovegod", was released on May 12, 2023.

+On November 8, 2023, Vevo announced their 2024 list of "DSCVR Artists to Watch," including Sarah Kinsley on the list in the company of artists such as Chappell Roan and The Last Dinner Party.

-On June 20, 2024, Kinsley released the single "Last Time We Never Meet Again", intended to be the lead single to her debut album "Escaper".
+On June 20, 2024, Kinsley released the single "Last Time We Never Meet Again", the lead single to her debut album Escaper.
 She then followed this up with two more singles, "Starling", on July 11, and "Realms", on August 1.
 The album was then released on September 6, 2024.

+Over a year after the release of her debut album, Kinsley released "Fleeting," the lead single of her fifth EP of the same name.
+The five-track "Fleeting" EP, featuring artist Paris Paloma on track 4, was released on Friday, February 13, 2026.